-When the kitten you are caring for is around 5 to 10 weeks old they should gradually stop being bottle fed or fed by their mothers and start feeding them high protein meals about 3 to 4 times a day.
+When the kitten you are caring for is around 5 to 10 weeks old it should gradually stop being bottle fed or fed by its mothers and start feeding high protein meals about 3 to 4 times a day.
 You can start this by pouring the formula into a food bowl and possibly adding a bit of softened hard food or canned soft food to help ease them in the process.
 And because their motor skills will be improving at this stage they will start becoming adventurous and you will have to keep a close eye on them to make sure they don't get themselves into trouble.

 Your kitten will require a lot of supervision and hands-on playtime while they are between 2 -4 months old.

 3-6 Months Old

 3-4 months of age is the optimal time to adopt a new kitten.
 At this age, they are adorable little bundles of mischief and fun.
 At 4 months your kitten is entering adolescence which can be a challenging time and require some work on behavioral modification.